-As part of the preparation phase it should be decided by those conducting the confrontation and us at findrehab24.com, what the preferred treatment option is going to be on successful completion of the intervention.
+As part of the preparation phase it should be decided by those conducting the intervention and us at findrehab24.com, what the preferred treatment option is going to be on successful completion of the intervention.

 Phase 2: The intervention

 The intervention should be held in a private place where interruptions will not occur.
-The leader should open the process by explaining that everyone is here because they are concerned about the user and there are a number of things they would like to say to illustrate this concern.
+The leader should open the process by explaining that everyone is here because they are concerned about the addict and there are a number of things they would like to say to illustrate this concern.
 Once everyone has finished, the person being confronted, willl be given the opportunity to reply.

 The facts that have been prepared are then expressed to the person by everyone in turn.
 Facts must be presented in a concerned, structured, non-accusatory and non-judgemental way.
-Should the suspected user try to de-focus them or deny them, the leader intervenes and reminds him that once everyone has finished he will be able to reply.
+Should the suspected addict try to de-focus them or deny them, the leader intervenes and reminds him that once everyone has finished he will be able to reply.

 Phase 3: Action